-We have been warning people for 2 years that the day of reckoning was coming.
+[Post updated 2020] We have been warning people for years that the day of reckoning was coming.
 Sure, there were some false starts and last minute political moves, but the waiting is over.
-Switzerland and the United States have reached an agreement that will result in the names of tens of thousands of U.S. taxpayers holding Swiss accounts to be disclosed to the IRS.
-For those taxpayers that haven’t filed an FBAR form, it will soon be too late to come into compliance and avoid huge penalties.
+In 2013, Switzerland and the United States reached an agreement where the Swiss will begin releasing the names of thousands of U.S. taxpayers holding Swiss accounts.
+That information is going to the IRS.

 The Bank Secrecy Act has long required most Americans with offshore accounts to report those accounts to the government on a Report of Foreign Bank and Financial Accounts or FBAR form.
 (The law was passed in the 1970’s.)
 Compliance has been spotty and many Americans have elected to take their chances and not report their accounts.

 Under the terms of the deal between both nations, Swiss banks not already under investigation will be able to avoid criminal prosecution and turn over records.
 More ominously, the deal requires banks to look back in their records for accounts that were transferred or repatriated before the deal becomes final.
-If you think you can stay one step ahead of Uncle Sam by simply moving your account to another country, think again.
+If you thought you could stay one step ahead of Uncle Sam by simply moving your account to another country, you thought wrong.

-Once the information begins to flow, it is too late to take advantage of amnesty or certain other penalty reduction programs.
-The IRS says that if they contact you first or get your name from a cooperating bank (even if they have yet to contact you), all bets are off.
-Earlier this year several taxpayers with accounts at Bank Leumi in Israel learned that lesson the hard way.
+Once the information began flowing to the IRS, it is too late to take advantage of amnesty or certain other penalty reduction programs.
+The IRS has long said that if they contact you first or get your name from a cooperating bank (even if they have yet to contact you), all bets are off.

 Think you are safe because you closed the account or moved it?
 Think again.
 The same rules and penalties apply.

-The GAO says that thousands of attempted to avoid penalties by making FBAR quiet disclosure.
-The IRS says it will go after those folks as well.
+The GAO says that thousands of attempted to avoid penalties by making an FBAR “quiet disclosure”.
+The IRS says it is going after those folks as well.
 (And once you quiet file an FBAR, the government knows who you are and where your money is!)